 We are a tiny grassroots charity and we keep things really lean financially.
 Only 11% of our expenditure is on running costs such as insurance and office rent, compared to 40% in other charities our size. (source: Channel 4 fact check)

 There are no large salaries or big overheads.
+We have a flat pay policy designed by our community, set at national average wage.
+Everyone is paid the same no matter their role.
 Nor do we spend money on fundraising or marketing.
 Our funds go on making amazing creative and heritage activity, campaigning for change and supporting our community members with paid work, bursaries or essentials like travel costs.

 We are very grateful for the support of our funding partners: